Props & Gear Guidelines

 Crossbows and Sparktech Weapons

 Citadel uses ranged weapons that launch projectiles such as foam darts and foam balls.
 All ranged weapons must be single-shot or modified to be only single-shot.
 Citadel does not use packets to represent arrows, crossbow bolts, or sparktech weapons.
+The FPS cap for all ranged weapons is 120 FPS.

 Ammunition used for crossbows and sparktech weapons is an In-Play item until it is fired.
 Used darts or foam balls on the ground are Out-of-Play, just like a spell packet would be.
 Players may pick up their spent ammunition from the ground at any time (as long as it is safe Out-of-Play to do so), but may not intentionally pick up another character’s spent ammunition in order to block them from reloading.
 You may also pick up your spent ammunition whenever a Hold is called.